Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 of the Texas Legislature gave formal permission for the I&GN to acquire

 and merge the CW&BV.
-The line had been built east / north of the Brazos
+The line had been built on the east / north

 River, paralleling the H&TC (former W&NW) much of the way and crossing